nymtech/nym/documentation/operators/src/tokenomics/mixnet-rewards.md

 For a node to be rewarded, the node must be part of an active set in the first place.
 The active set is selected in the beginning of each epoch (every 60min) where total of 240 nodes - represented by 120 mixnodes and 120 gateways, are randomly allocated across the layers.
 Mixnodes only work within the given layer, while any Exit Gateway can be chosen by a client as an Entry Gateway, not vice versa.

-The algorithm chosing nodes into the active set takes into acount node's performance and stake saturation, both values being between 0 and 1.
+The algorithm choosing nodes into the active set takes into account node's performance and stake saturation, both values being between 0 and 1.

 ```admonish tip title=""
 $$